cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

-You can confirm that the value is in with the earlier command.
+You can confirm that the value is in using the earlier command.

 Make Alice the chain's validator too by creating a genesis transaction modeled on that done by Ignite, as found in `config.yml`: